ebanner/archive-youtube-playlist/README.md

 # 🚛 archive-youtube-playlist

-Garbage collect videos from my Watch Next playlist
+Garbage collect videos from my Watch next playlist

 ## Description

-This script will periodically move videos from my Watch Next playlist to my Archive playlist.
+This script will periodically move videos from my Watch next playlist to my Archive playlist.

 ## See also